Sustainable Development Goal 12: Target 12.3: Halve global per capita food waste

-Efforts are underway by FAO and the United Nations Environment Programme to measure progress towards SDG Target 12.3 through the Food Loss and Food Waste Indexes.
+FAO and the United Nations Environment Programme measure progress towards this target.

-Initial estimates made by FAO for the Food Loss Index, tell us that globally around 14 percent of the world’s food is lost from production before reaching the retail level.
-Out of the total food available to consumers in 2019, approximately 17 percent went to the waste bins of households, retailers, restaurants and other food services.
+FAO found that "globally around 14 percent of the world's food is lost from production before reaching the retail level".

 Target 12.4: Responsible management of chemicals and waste

 The full title of Target 12.4 is: "By 2020, achieve the environmentally sound management of chemicals and all wastes throughout their life cycle, in accordance with agreed international frameworks, and significantly reduce their release to air, water and soil in order to minimize their adverse impacts on human health and the environment."